-- Cardio fix: Like the name implies, the goal is to elevate your heart rate and improve your cardio fitness in this workout.
+- Cardio fix: As the name implies, the goal is to elevate your heart rate and improve your cardio fitness in this workout.

-Without a good diet to supplement your extremely tough workouts, you will not see the results that you are looking for (if any).
+Without a proper diet to supplement your extremely tough workouts, you will not see the results that you are looking for (if any).
 Overall I thought all of the exercise routines were fun and challenging at the same time.
-Obviously, any exercise routine will get old over time, but for the three weeks, I always look forward to my 30 min. workout for the day.
-If you already have your own diet plan in place for your clients, that is fine as well.
+Any exercise routine will get old over time, but for the three weeks, I always look forward to my 30 min Workout for the day.
+If you already have your diet plan in place for your clients, that is fine as well.

 I thought it was cool how the diet plan is arranged.
 They give you color-coded Tupperware containers to make sure you are within your calorie goals for each day.
-You have a list of foods that you are able to eat and as long as they fit in the appropriate containers, that is as much food as you can have.
+You have a list of foods that you can eat, and as long as they fit in the appropriate containers, that is as much food as you can have.

 No more weighing your food for calculating how many calories something has.
-The Tupperware containers work extremely well and it turns dieting into a fun little game.
+The Tupperware containers work exceptionally well, and it turns dieting into a fun little game.
 Here is how the Tupperware containers are broken down.